 Dr. Kate Isaacs is a skilled advisor to senior leaders on innovation-focused stakeholder partnerships that generate economic and social value.
 She is a trained Shadow Work facilitator and coach with years of experience guiding individuals and groups through transformative change.
 Her approach focuses on the positive potential in people and organizations—noticing and expanding what is working, and transforming obstacles and habits that block people's natural orientation towards creativity, growth, and health.

-Kate is a research scientist at the MIT Sloan Leadership Center and an Executive Fellow at the Center for Higher Ambition Leadership, where she was previously the Director of Research and Practice.
+Kate is a Lecturer at the MIT Sloan Leadership Center and an Executive Fellow at the Center for Higher Ambition Leadership, where she was previously the Director of Research and Practice.
 She consults with clients through Dialogos and TruePoint, both values-driven consulting and leadership training firms in the Boston area.